 A few days later I’m seeing Dr Edge who does the biopsy in her rooms.
 I wasn’t quite prepared for the fact that she was going to stick a needle straight into my boob and straight into the lump to extract some fluid.
 I clenched my “everything” not to scream out in pain and was quite disturbed to see the needle going through my boob on the screen as she was doing it!
 That was hectic!
 Or I was just being a baby?
 Anyways I survived, and waited a while in the waiting room for the results, praying quietly that everything would be ok, but thinking of what I was going to say or do if the results were not good.

 At 9am I’m wheeled into theatre, staring at the ceiling while being pushed around at the complete mercy of others is so not a cool feeling at all!
+I’m an independent woman dammit.
 Now I wonder what babies and toddlers feel like?

 I spent 5 days at home taking it easy, with very little pain but an awareness that I gave a 15 centimeter cut in my boob, being held together by stitches that still needs time to heal.
 During this time, apart from the physical healing, I had so much emotional shit going on in my head “thank God I’m ok, why are there hundreds of messages on facebook but no no one here with me, I’m friggen starving – why don’t people bring food anymore to sick people, does anyone really give a shit, why is everyone so damn caught with their own mindless shit when we’re all going to die anyways”….a very weird space for me to be in since I’m normally very optimistic and positive.
 Thankfully that weird phase passed and a week later I went for a check up and to get my results – there is no sign of malignancy.
 Thank God!

 It’s been 3 weeks now since my operation and my life is back to “normal”.
 I’ve decided I will never ever again wear uncomfortable underwire bras, ever again.
-Ive resorted to lightweight bra tops I found at Pick and Pay for R30!
-They don’t suffocate me or put pressure on the scar and are so comfortable.
+Ive resorted to lightweight bra tops.
+They don’t suffocate me or put pressure on the scar and are comfortable.
 I had an allergic skin reaction to the tape that covered the scar and got small blisters all around the edge of the tape, horrible.
 The stitches are all dissolved now and i’m using Bio Oil religiously to help lighten the scar.
 I have some pain now, mostly at night when I get home from work but nothing I can’t manage with mild painkillers.